vector-b/vector-b/README.md

 ### 💡 About Me

-I'm a **Super Nerd Traveler Tengen Topps Current Lagan Machine Learning Engineer**.
+I'm a **Super Nerd Traveler Tengen Toppa Gurren Lagann Machine Learning Engineer**.
 Currently working with **MLOps, personalization pipelines and large-scale ML architectures** at **Ambev / BEES**.

 My background blends **data science, backend development and some mobile** — from building recommendation systems and forecasting models to deploying and monitoring real-time ML solutions in production.